-- 1 Press the car symbol 🔁 in the bottom bar and go to Settings. - 2 Go to Controls \rightarrow Locking \rightarrow Greeting lights. - 3 Turn the greeting lights on or off.
+- 1 Press the car symbol 🖂 in the bottom bar and go to Settings. - 2 Go to Controls -> Locking -> Greeting lights.

 The greeting lights setting stays active until you disable it.

 9.1.3.2.
 Guidance light

 The guidance light helps you to see when you're outside of the car and to be seen by others.
 This is useful when you are parked in a dark location.